da2el-ai/D2-nodes-ComfyUI/README.md

 ```

 ## :blossom: Changelog

+**2024.10.18**
+- D2 Size Selector: Added feature to obtain size from images
+- D2 Size Selector: Made it possible to choose between "rounding" and "flooring" for resizing methods

 **2024.10.14**
 - D2 Load Image: Fixed an error that occurred when loading images without Exif data (such as those pasted from clipboard)